ChrisReske/MigraneTrackerWeb/README.md

 [Add image]

 As you can see from the inital design, I left out any users for the start, which I did on purpose.
 The overall goal was to create a version that I could use on my own.
 I consider users, authentication and logins as features that would only be added at later stage, once the main parts of the application were working as intended.

+### Update

+In attempt to clean my existing code, I realized that I lost track of the complexity involved in such an endeavour.
+I messed my one and only controller.
+That is why I decided to change my approach in favour of the _walking skeleton_ approach.
+The focus now is to create a running application with the desired features.
+Changes from an architectual point of view (e.g. repository pattern) are to be added at a later stage.